Veterinary Specialty Consultation

 Ultrasound-guided fine needle aspiration

 We can take aspirates of intra-abdominal and intra-thoracic structures for cytologic evaluation.
 Provided there is no bleeding tendency, the risk of hemorrhage is generally low, and the risks of inadvertent large vessel or organ laceration are minimal when ultrasound guidance is utilized.

 Bone marrow aspiration/biopsy

 We can take bone marrow samples in cases where further assessment of bone marrow evaluation is warranted including (but not limited to) pancytopenia, bicytopenia, or severe non-regenerative anemia.
 The risk of hemorrhage is minimal.
 Generally will pursue samples at the proximal humerus but, if needed, can use the pelvic approach.

-Aspirates can be taken of joints with minimal risk of hemorrhage.
+Needle samples can be taken of joints with minimal risk of hemorrhage.

 Esophagostomy tube placement

 E-tubes are great for especially cats but also small to medium-sized dogs who would benefit from nutritional supplementation due to prolonged anorexia.
-Requires general anesthesia.